robotix/2020.robotix.in/_events/fortress.md

 * +3 x 100 for identifying the first three shapes correctly in the correct order

-*  + 100 - 50 = + 50 for correct identification of the the fifth shape (that is by blinking led 5 times on that shape) in incorrect order
+* +100 - 50 = + 50 for correct identification of the the fifth shape (that is by blinking led 5 times on that shape) in incorrect order

-*  + 100 - 50 = + 50 for correct identification of the fourth shape in incorrect order
+* +100 - 50 = + 50 for correct identification of the fourth shape in incorrect order

 * 0 point for time bonus

 Hence the final score tally will be 400 points.

 **Case 3**: Robot is able to identify only 3 out of 5 shapes correctly such that it identifies the first shape then the second shape and then the fourth shape.
 Hence the order of identification is 1 -> 2-> 4 and it is not able to identify the third and fifth shape.
-In such a case the bot will be given no time bonus and hence the corresponding scoring will be:
+In such a case the robot will be given no time bonus and hence the corresponding scoring will be:

-*  + 2 x 100 = 200 for correct identification of the first two shapes
+* +2 x 100 = 200 for correct identification of the first two shapes

-* + 100 - 50 = 50 for correct identification in incorrect order for the fourth shape
+* +100 - 50 = 50 for correct identification in incorrect order for the fourth shape

 * 0 point for time bonus

 Hence the final score tally would be 250 points

 **Case 4** : Robot is correctly able to identify 3 out of 5 shapes and the remaining two shapes are identified incorrectly.
-Let’s assume it identifies the first three shapes correctly and then identifies the fifth shape as the fourth one and the fourth one as the fifth shape.The bot will be given no time bonus in such a case.
+Let’s assume it identifies the first three shapes correctly and then identifies the fifth shape as the fourth one and the fourth one as the fifth shape.The robot will be given no time bonus in such a case.
 Then the corresponding scoring will be:

-* + 3 x 100 = +300 for correct identification of the first three shapes
+* +3 x 100 = +300 for correct identification of the first three shapes

-* - 2 X 100 = -200 for incorrect identification of the last two shapes
+* -2 X 100 = -200 for incorrect identification of the last two shapes

 * 0 point for time bonus

 Hence the final score tally will be 100 points.

-##### Contact:
+##### Contacts

 ###### Swadha Gupta